- Credits: 120 total, including 30 for admission

 Become an Advocate of a Healthy Lifestyle

 The Health and Wellbeing Sciences degree equips you with a solid foundation in the biological, physical, and social sciences as they relate to the health and wellbeing industry.
-You'll take an interdisciplinary blend of courses in communication and management, fitness and nutrition, ethics, and more.
+Working closely with an advisor, you'll choose an interdisciplinary blend of courses in communication and management, fitness and nutrition, ethics, and more.

 In addition, you can focus on a specific area of interest, so you'll be ready to enter the workforce or pursue graduate or professional school.